Breakfast in London, dinner in Barcelona

 -

-Example: You're reserved on a high-speed Thalys train from Paris to Brussels and have 10 minutes to change onto a domestic InterCity train to Bruges.
+Example: You're reserved on a high-speed Eurostar (formerly Thalys) train from Paris to Brussels and have 10 minutes to change onto a domestic InterCity train to Bruges.
 Is this enough?
-Yes, because if you miss the train to Bruges, there's another one 30 minutes later, no reservation is necessary and your ticket is valid on any train.
-Exactly the same advice would apply to catching (for example) a TGV-Lyria from Paris to Basel and changing there onto a Swiss domestic train to (say) Interlaken.
-Or catching an all-reserved high-speed train from Rome to Florence and changing onto a local train to Siena.
+Yes, because if you miss the train to Bruges, there's another one 30 minutes later, no reservation is necessary and your ticket is good for any train.

-If your onward connection is a long-distance reserved train...
+If your onward train is all-reserved

 -

-Example: You're reserved on a Thalys high-speed train from Brussels to Paris and your ticket is only valid on this specific departure.
-There's an InterCity from Bruges arriving Brussels 10 minutes before the Thalys leaves.
+Example: You're reserved on a Eurostar (formerly Thalys) train from Brussels to Paris, your ticket is only valid on this specific departure.
+There's an InterCity from Bruges arriving Brussels 10 minutes before the Eurostar leaves.
 Is 10 minutes enough?
-Well, it's plenty of time to physically change onto the Thalys if the InterCity is on time.
-And if you're on a through ticket, you are entitled to be rebooked on a later Thalys if the InterCity is late and you miss the Thalys (as explained here).
+Well, it's plenty of time to physically change onto the Eurostar if the InterCity is on time.
+And if you're on a through ticket, you are entitled to be rebooked on a later Eurostar if the InterCity is late and you miss it (as explained here).
 But is it really worth the hassle?
-Discretion is the better part of valour, and as your ticket will be valid on any train over the Bruges to Brussels section, I'd catch the previous train leaving 30 minutes earlier, giving you 40 minutes in Brussels to have a coffee and a stress-free connection.
-The same advice would apply to catching (for example) a Swiss domestic train from (say) Interlaken to Basel to connect with an all-reserved TGV-Lyria from Basel to Paris.
-Or taking a local train from Siena to Florence to connect with an all-reserved high-speed train to Rome.
+As your ticket will be valid on any train over the Bruges to Brussels section, I'd catch the previous train leaving 30 minutes earlier, giving you 40 minutes in Brussels to have a coffee and a stress-free connection.

 -

-If you are connecting out of an overnight sleeper train
+If connecting out of a sleeper

 -